Anrijs/Meshlog/docker/README.md

 ```

 ## 🗄️ Database Initialization
-- On first start, the stack automatically imports `setup.sql` into MariaDB.
+- On first start, the stack automatically imports `migrations/000_initial_setup.sql` into MariaDB.
 - Database schema will be created.

 ## ➕ Adding the First Reporter (Logger)